iamharryliu/vigilant-broccoli/notes/cooking/recipes/bread-recipes/new-york-style-bagel.md

 ## Instructions

-- Combine yeast, sugar, 1/2 cup water, stir after 5 minutes.
+- Combine yeast, sugar, 1/2 cup water to activate yeast.
 - Mix flour and salt.
 - Make a well in the salted flour and pour in the yeast water and 1/3 cup warm water.
-Mix well and knead the dough.
+Mix well and knead.
 - Brush the bowl with oil and coat dough.
-Let the dough rise for 1 hour then punch it down and let it rest another 10 minutes.
+Let the dough rise for 1 hour then punch it down, let rest another 10 minutes.
 - Divide the dough into 8 pieces.
 Round the pieces into balls.
 Make a hole into the center of the ball and stretch the bagel dough into shape.
 - Rest the dough on an oil coated tray..
-- Bring a pot of water to a boil and start preheating the oven to 425 with convection bake.
+- Start preheating the oven to 425 with convection bake and bring a pot of water to a boil.
-- Boil both sides of the bagel dough in water for 2 minutes and return to tray.
+- Boil both sides of the bagel dough in water for 1-2 minutes and return to tray.
 - Coat the boiled dough in egg wash and add any topping you'd like.
 - Bake the tray in the oven for 20-25 minutes.

 ## Notes